Evict a Tenant? Evicting Residential Tenants

 As a landlord you must:

-- Serve your tenant with a written eviction notice (generally either a Section 8 or Section 21).
+- Serve your tenant with a written eviction notice (generally either a Section 21 or Section 8 notice).

 - Give your tenant a period of two months to vacate the property.